bricebai/bricebai.github.io/hivedesk.md

 ![](/uploads/new_mockup.png)

-Although the page’s UI was not completely changed, small changes to the current page such as the reduction of links in the top navigation bar and the removal of the extraneous blocks of descriptive text were made.
+Although my redesign was not completely implemented by the end of my time at GlowTouch, small changes to the current page such as the reduction of links in the top navigation bar and the removal of the extraneous blocks of descriptive text were made.
 The CTR from homepage to free-trial-page as well as the number of users scrolling down the entire homepage increased.

 ## Results and Learnings